With COVID-19 cases rising, Kent State faces challenge of getting students to follow guidelines

-KENT, Ohio (WKBN) – Some Kent State students are not abiding by the city health department’s suggestions to prevent the spread of COVID-19, frustrating some of their classmates.
+KENT, Ohio (WYTV) – Some Kent State students are not abiding by the city health department’s suggestions to prevent the spread of COVID-19, frustrating some of their classmates.

 Health officials recently ordered 138 students at Kent State University to quarantine after possible COVID-19 exposure.
 Kent State says the order impacts students living in four different residence halls.